House Suites

 What are the regulations?

-Secondary suites are allowed on a discretionary basis in single family homes located in residential districts.
-Each neighborhood is only allowed 15 per cent of the total number of detached dwelling units to have secondary suites.
-You can use Web Map to ensure the neighborhood your suite is in has not reached this maximum.
+Each neighborhood allows 15 per cent of the total number of detached dwelling units to have Suites, whether House Suites or Backyard Suites.
+You can use the Web Map to ensure your neighborhood has not reached its maximum.
 Refer to Using Web Map to determine secondary suites Instruction Manual (pdf) to learn how.

 • If the suite has two or less bedrooms, a total of three parking stalls are required on the site.

-• If the suite has more than two bedrooms, a total of four parking stalls are required on the site.
+• If the suite has three or more bedrooms, a total of four parking stalls are required on the site.

-• A hard surfaced walkway is required from the secondary suite parking area to the entrance.
+• A hard surfaced walkway is required from the house suite entrance to the sidewalk.

-• Acceptable parking stalls include a driveway, attached garage, detached garage, or gravel parking area.
+• Acceptable parking stalls include a driveway, attached garage, detached garage, or rear parking area.

 • The minimum size of a parking stall is 2.7m wide by 5.5m deep.